-After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and spell.
-She spent the rest of her career studying literacy research and testing out what she was learning in her practice.
-She eventually became an early literacy specialist with the Ontario early years system, and studied to become certified in Orton-Gillingham and structured literacy approaches to beginning reading instruction.
+After teaching K-3 and special education in Canadian classrooms, Martha became passionate about finding ways to improve the lives of those who are held back by their struggles with learning to read and write.
+She eventually became an Early Literacy Specialist with the Ontario Early Years system, obtained her Master of Education degree at the University of British Columbia, and became certified in Orton-Gillingham and Structured Literacy approaches to beginning reading instruction.

-Martha continues to attend conferences, take courses, study research, and participate in conversations with leading reading researchers around the world to make sure that she stays current with what works.
+Martha continues to provide intervention for students with dyslexia and DLD, attend conferences, take courses, study research, read, and participate in conversations with leading reading researchers around the world to make sure she stays current with what works.

 Martha in British Columbia in 2019 while studying for her Master of Education in Early Childhood Education at UBC.

-Some of Martha's college students learning to read aloud using good quality children's literature, and engage students with pretend play.
+Some of Martha's college students learning to read aloud using good quality children's literature, and engaging students with pretend play.
 (Winter, 2019)

 Martha with her Sound Readers Crazy Cards graphic designer Janet Tonello (Lakeside Graphics) at the Word on the Street literacy festival in Toronto in 1999.
 Learn to read for kids.